 We could consider changing this implementation so it involves the pharmacy allowing the patient to transfer the prescriptions.
 It adds very little to how we work with ABAC or private data, so I decided to skip it.

 You can find the complete implementation here: prescriptions.go.

 To interact with the Hyperledger Fabric, we can use fabric-client or fabric-ca-client SDKs.
 To test the implementation, you can start with scripts from hyperledger/fabric-samples/fabcar example.
 Some modifications are needed as our network uses TLS encryption, and fabcar doesn’t.

 In invoke.js change

 Now you should be able to query the chaincode and make transactions.

 Hyperledger Composer is built on top of the Hyperledger Fabric v1.1 and doesn’t support the newest features.
 Lack of support for private data is a limiting factor for applying Hyperledger Composer where lack of confidentiality can be a problem.
-Nonetheless, developer experience of using Hyperledger Composer is much better than setting up and using Hyperledger Fiber.
-The project is under active development, and I’m looking forward to trying new version that comes with a driver for Hyperledger Fiber v1.2.
+Nonetheless, developer experience of using Hyperledger Composer is much better than setting up and using Hyperledger Fabric.
+The project is under active development, and I’m looking forward to trying new version that comes with a driver for Hyperledger Fabric v1.2.

 At Tooploox we incorporate blockchain into applications taking into consideration their long-term impact on the product.
-Currently, Hyperledger Fiber is the best fit for implementations where there are other reasons than transparency for using blockchain like compliance, building trust between business parties or streamlining processes.
+Currently, Hyperledger Fabric is the best fit for implementations where there are other reasons than transparency for using blockchain like compliance, building trust between business parties or streamlining processes.